frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/visualization-urdf-rviz-jazzy-arm.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/shared/ros/simple_robotarm_axes.png)

-If you want to see the full robot arm with the end effector and the colors, you should either modify the XACRO file, or we have another XACRO file available in the package.
-Just use this one instead in the launch file:
+If you want to see the full robot arm with the end effector and the colors, you should either modify the XACRO file, or create a new one.
+Since the main purpose of this lecture is not to teach how to create a URDF/XACRO file, we have made it available [another XACRO file in the package](https://github.com/frdedynamics/ros2_students_25/tree/master/my_robotarm_pkg/urdf/my_robotarm_with_ee.xacro).
+Just create a new XACRO file naming `my_robotarm_with_ee.xacro` under your URDF folder, copy the content from Github and modify the `launch/my_robotarm.launch.py` file:

 *~/ros2_ws/src/my_robotarm_pkg/launch/my_mobile_robot.launch.py* (Line 16-17)

+to this:

 ```
 xacro_file = os.path.join(package_path,
                               'urdf/',